mattkiska/Bout-A-Book/README.md

 Search for your favorite books, or books that you want to know a bit more about!

-Bout-A-Book is an easy to use app that allows you to search any book you like and if it is in our database you will be returned the following;
+Bout-A-Book is a lightweight and easy to use app that allows you to search any book you like and if it is in our database you will be returned the following;

 - Author
 - Publish Date
 - Number of Pages